 If you have personally been affected by a local, state, or federal disaster, or by terrorism or war, you may be eligible for certain waivers and modifications to your current financial aid or student loans you have already taken.
-These waivers, first authorized by the HEROES Act of 2003, have been extended through Sept.
+These waivers, first authorized by the HEROES Act of 2003, were extended through Sept.
 30, 2022.
 Pending a reauthorization of the HEROES Act of 2003, these waivers and modifications are no longer in effect.

 The assistance programs listed below are open to victims of disasters, terror attacks, or wartime service.
 Some of these were initially established only to help victims of 9/11, but now accept applications from students affected by other events.
 This list is accurate as of September 2023 (although other programs not listed here may exist).
 These programs are not restricted to a specific college or university: